 Later, Pythor meets Vul-Gar the Ogre.
 Vul-Gar is made out of the same green fur as my Ned the Nasty Troll puppet character (seen on the The Fuzzy Gang and Past Shows pages of this blog).

-The first Vul-Gar puppet was made in the late 1990's as a marionette for a music video project, shown above (see the Special Project page for more info).
+The first Vul-Gar puppet was made in the late 1990's as a marionette for a music video project, shown above (see the Special Projects page for more info).
 This puppet has a delicate clay face so it wasn't suitable for converting into a hand puppet for "Heroes Past and Present".
 Therefore I built a new soft sculpted version which is seen above with Pythor.
 As I had used up what was left of the green "Ned the Nasty Troll" fur to build the original Vul-Gar puppet, I used the fabric from Ned the Nasty Troll's body to built the second version of Vul-Gar, so now Ned is just a head!

 The final story from "Heroes Past and Present" features my patriotic superhero Canadian Crusader, protector of the True North!